UU-ER/AdOpT-NET0/docs/source/workflow/MultiYear.rst

     - CCS units added to a technology are not carried over between intervals.
 To include CCS in a multiyear analysis, define the plant with CCS as a separate technology.
-    - Decommissioning of existing capacities is not yet reconciled with the carry_over tracking; use ``"decommission": "impossible"`` for existing technologies in multiyear runs.
+    - Carry_overs of a technology share a single ``_existing`` block per interval, so decommissioning is reconciled at the aggregate level (oldest carry_over first) and cannot be attributed to a specific build vintage.